Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

 \paragraph{Contextual clue sampling and fusion}

-Contextual clue sampling~\cite{liu2022query} targets breadth and control.
-A generator produces many short, answer-oriented “clues” for $q$ using stochastic decoding.
-Candidates are clustered (e.g., by edit distance), keeping one representative per cluster to reduce redundancy.
-Each retained clue $c_i$ forms an expanded query $[q; c_i]$ and yields a ranked list with score $s([q;c_i],d)$.
-Final ranking fuses these lists with generation-aware weights:

-This scheme encourages multiple reasoning paths while placing more trust in clues the model deems probable.
-It is particularly effective for multi-hop or under-specified questions.
+\textbf{Contextual clue sampling}~\cite{liu2022query} targets breadth and control.
+A generator produces many short, answer-oriented "clues" for $q$ using stochastic decoding.
+The candidate clues are clustered (e.g., by edit distance), keeping one representative per cluster to reduce redundancy.
+Each retained clue $c_i$ forms an expanded query $[q; c_i]$, producing a ranked list of candidate documents.
+The final ranking combines all these lists, giving more weight to clues that the model deems more probable.
+This scheme encourages multiple reasoning paths while focusing on high-quality clues, making it particularly effective for multi-hop or under-specified questions. \paragraph{SEAL: Generating substrings as executable keys}